Bajji Recipe (Aratikaya Bajji)

 Preparation

 - Make a paste of onion, green chili and ginger garlic paste with very little water.
-Use little else it can mess up with spills around. keep this aside.
+You will make a coarse paste with minimum water. keep this aside.

-- Add flours, turmeric, ajwain, salt, red chili powder and soda to a large mixing bowl.
+- Add flour, turmeric, ajwain, salt, red chili powder and soda to a large mixing bowl.

-- Peel raw banana and slice.
-Add them to water.
+- Peel raw banana and slice them thin.
+Add them to a bowl of water.

 How to make Bajji

-- Heat a deep pan with enough oil for frying
+- On a medium flame, heat a deep pan with enough oil for frying.

 - Drain the sliced banana and add them to a colander.
 There must be no water left dripping.